Skippable YouTube advertising: does it really work?

-Brands invested over $3billion on YouTube advertising in the US alone in 2017, double the 2014 spend (1), with a lot of this spent on ‘pre-roll’ ads that appear before you watch a YouTube video.
-On a recent brand strategy project a client asked, “Does this type of YouTube advertising really work?”
+Brands invested over $3billion on YouTube advertising in the US alone in 2017, double the 2014 spend (1), with a lot of this spent on ‘pre-roll’ ads.
+These appear before you watch a YouTube video.
+On a recent brandgym project a client asked, “Does skippable YouTube advertising really work!?
+Don’t most people, like me, hover over the ‘skip’ button waiting to click it when 5 seconds are up?”

-Below I look at the facts on YouTube ads and how to increase their effectiveness, drawing on several different research reports I dug up.
+We decided to research skippable YouTube advertising to create the module on Turbo Charged Marketing on our Mastering Brand Growth online marketing training program.
+Below I look at the facts I found on YouTube ads and how to increase their effectiveness, drawing on several different research reports I dug up.

 1.Most people DO habitually skip YouTube ads